Optimizing Context-Enhanced Relational Joins: Conclusion

 Still, many data sources are unsuitable for processing in a relational database and are typically only stored serialized in binary formats.
 These include documents, text, images, and other data sources of increasing value, driven by the advent of the Internet and mobile devices and services such as social media.
 Such data has a lot of human-understandable contexts: the contents and number of objects in an image, the semantics of a string despite alternative spellings, typos, or tenses, all of which make this task impractical if not impossible to specify in traditional relational data analytics.

 On the other hand, advancements in artificial intelligence and machine learning have allowed increasingly complex machine reasoning and performance in analyzing context-rich data such as images or text.
 Models such as BERT~\cite{DBLP:conf/naacl/DevlinCLT19} and GPT~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20} allow natural language processing, ResNet~\cite{DBLP:conf/cvpr/HeZRS16} object localization and detection, often available as Foundation Models~\cite{DBLP:journals/corr/abs-2108-07258} that are trained on web-scale data and further customizable and re-trainable for the particular task.
 To use those models, often based on Transformer architecture~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, analysts would instantiate the particular model, input data, and collect the output, using frameworks such as Tensorflow~\cite{abadi2016tensorflow} or Pytorch~\cite{paszke2019pytorch}, often in an isolated, task-specific setting.
-With the proliferation of embedding-based analytics, vector databases have recently gained traction, offering embedding storage and vector search, but with limited integration with traditional relational analytics or available operations over data.
+With the proliferation of embedding-based analytics, vector databases have recently gained traction, offering vector processing \Rthree{based on index structures~\cite{DBLP:journals/tbd/JohnsonDJ21}} with limited integration with traditional relational analytics or available operations over data.

 While machine learning models can transform context-rich, multi-modal data into embeddings, coordinating the models and data processing pipelines is manual and imperative.
 Suppose an analyst wanted to analyze and extract insights from an RDBMS and use some data as input to the models as in \autoref{fig:motivation}, which may be again input to an analytical query and models in a more complex analytical processing pipeline.
-Such a use case could combine the data from social media feeds with user reviews and transaction and analytics in an online retailer case, resulting in complex data processing pipelines, as the data of interest and value may not necessarily be tabular only, such as in canonical TPC-H, TPC-DS, or SSB~\cite{o2007star} benchmarks.
+Combining the data from social media feeds with user reviews, transactions, and analytics in an online retailer case results in complex, hybrid data processing pipelines.
+The data of interest and value is both relational and vector-based, not fitting fully to cases outlined in TPC-H, TPC-DS, or SSB~\cite{o2007star} benchmarks, \Rthree{or vector search-aimed ANN-Benchmarks~\cite{DBLP:journals/is/AumullerBF20}}.